How to use Stacks Market to Borrow Assets

 If your status reaches the second yellow market, partial liquidation will occur, meaning part of your position will be liquidated.

-If your status moves past the red marker, the position becomes eligible for full liquidation.
-See here for more on liquidation: What Happens When I Get Liquidated?
+If your status moves past the red marker, the position becomes eligible for full liquidation.\

 You can also reduce liquidation risk by supplying additional collateral.